Mendocino County Today: Sunday, Oct. 15, 2017

 Mendocino County Air Quality Management District has particulate monitors running continuously measuring our air quality.
 These monitors report particulate matter concentrations hourly to the air District’s website.
 To get the latest air quality information for Mendocino County visit: www.mendoair.org.

 While visiting our website, look at the sidebar to the right, or scroll down if using a mobile device to the section titled “Air Quality for Mendocino”.
 The air quality index ranges from ‘Good’ (green) to ‘Hazardous’ (maroon).
-See example from website below:

 LITTLE DOG SAYS, “There's room in my igloo for one small canine refugee, female preferred.
 Cats need not apply.”